extendify-mod/companion/README.md

 Extendify Companion (forked of [VencordCompanion](https://github.com/Vencord/Companion)) is a vscode extension to test patches & webpack finds right from the comfort of your IDE

 -   Adds "Test Find" on any webpack finds that will test whether your filter finds exactly one module (and not more or none)
 -   Adds "Test Patch" on any patches you define in definePlugin() that will test that your find is unique and your match and replace works and compiles correctly

-To use it you also need to compile Vencord with DEV (aka `pnpm build --watch` or `pnpm buildWeb --watch`) and enable the "DevCompanion" plugin.
-Then just start Discord
+# Usage

+-   Run Extendify in dev mode (`npm run dev`)
+-   Download the [latest release](https://github.com/extendify-mod/companion/releases/latest) (or package yourself `pnpm run package`)
+-   Install the extension `code --install-extension extendify-companion-x.x.x.vsix`

 # Showcase